beatrizdile/42sp-piscine/README.md

 </p>

 ## Description
-The 42 School Piscine is an intensive coding bootcamp that aims to provide hands-on experience in various programming languages and concepts.
+The 42 School Piscine is an intensive coding selection process that aims to provide hands-on experience in various programming languages and concepts.
 During the Piscine, participants undertake a series of projects and exercises to strengthen their coding skills, problem-solving abilities, and teamwork.

 ## C skills developed